 - To reduce the level of groundwater flowing into the buildings, work began to pump up groundwater from wells (subdrains) around the buildings on September 3, 2015.
 The pumped-up groundwater was then purified at dedicated facilities and released from September 14, 2015 onwards.
-Up until September 25, 2018, a total of 602,904 m3 had been drained after TEPCO and a third-party organization had confirmed that its quality met operational targets. - Due to the level of the groundwater drain pond rising after the sea-side impermeable walls had been closed, pumping started on November 5, 2015.
-Up until September 24, 2018, a total of approx. 190,495 m3 had been pumped up and a volume under 10 m3/day is being transferred from the groundwater drain to the Turbine Buildings (average for the period August 30 September 19, 2018). - As one of the multi-layered contaminated water management measures, in addition to waterproof pavement (facing) to prevent rainwater infiltrating the ground, etc., facilities to enhance the subdrain treatment system were installed and went into operation from April 2018; increasing the treatment capacity to 1,500 m3 and improving reliability. - To maintain the level of groundwater pumped up from subdrains, work to install additional subdrain pits and recover those already in place is underway.
+Up until December 24, 2018, a total of 642,772 m3 had been drained after TEPCO and a third-party organization had confirmed that its quality met operational targets. - Due to the level of the groundwater drain pond rising after the sea-side impermeable walls had been closed, pumping started on November 5, 2015.
+Up until December 25, 2018, a total of approx. 196,771 m3 had been pumped up and a volume of under 10 m3/day is being transferred from the groundwater drain to the Turbine Buildings (average for the period November 15 December 12, 2018). - As one of the multi-layered contaminated water management measures, in addition to waterproof pavement (facing; as of the end of November 2018, approx. 94% of the planned area was completed) to prevent rainwater infiltrating the ground, etc., facilities to enhance the subdrain treatment system were installed and went into operation from April 2018; increasing the treatment capacity to 1,500 m3 and improving reliability. - To maintain the level of groundwater pumped up from subdrains, work to install additional subdrain pits and recover those already in place is underway.
 They will go into operation sequentially from a pit for which work is completed (the number of pits which went into operation: 12 of 14 additional pits; 0 of 3 recovered pits). - To eliminate the need to suspend water pumping while cleaning the subdrain transfer pipe, the pipe will be duplicated.
 Installation of the pipe and ancillary facilities was completed.